MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-license-info-for-apps-and-add-ons.md

 # Get license info for apps and add-ons

-Apps that target Windows 10, version 1607, or later can use methods of the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) class in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to get license info for the current app its add-ons (also known as in-app products or IAPs).
+Apps that target Windows 10, version 1607, or later can use methods of the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) class in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to get license info for the current app and its add-ons (also known as in-app products or IAPs).
 For example, you can use this info to determine if the licenses for the app or its add-ons are active, or if they are trial licenses.

 > [!NOTE]
 > This article is applicable to apps that target Windows 10, version 1607, or later.
 If your app targets an earlier version of Windows 10, you must use the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace instead of the **Windows.Services.Store** namespace.
 For more information, see [In-app purchases and trials using the Windows.ApplicationModel.Store namespace](in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md).